Visa Traveler

 • Duration of stay: 30 days

-• Additional requirements: San Marino has no border controls, but entry/exit to San Marino is only through Italy which requires a Schengen visa
+• Additional requirements: San Marino has no border controls, but entry/exit to San Marino is only through Italy, which requires a Schengen visa

 • Official source: Ministry of Foreign Affairs of San Marino